sulu/sulu/UPGRADE.md

 ### WebsiteController methods removed and return types changed

-With support for Symfony 6 the `get` and `has` method to access services are deprecated and removed with Symfony 6.
+Symfony 6 has deprecated and removed the `get` and `has` methods to access services.
 Instead, the methods from the container should be used: